advphp/ar.clicknium-docs/doc/automation/locator.md

 ## Examples
 ### wildword locator
-Open the broser Edge, press `F12` to show developer tool sidebar, you can see the button 'Toggle device emulation'.
+Open Edge browser, press `F12` to show developer tool sidebar, you can see the button 'Toggle device emulation'.
 ![sample1](../img/locator_sample1_1.png)
 If you record the locator of button 'Toggle device emulation', you can see the following locators.